3 Ways to Balance Product vs. Technical Debt

-The technical debt reaches unacceptable level quite quickly during the POC, which is fine by us as the POC gets discarded anyway.
-What happens after that (and the graph shows quite extreme assumptions) is that it is pushed down by the infra/architecture efforts during Beta and MVP stages and stays at the acceptable level all the way until the product evolves far enough from its original purpose – somewhere in the future.
-Again, depending on the complexity vs flexibility and volatility, the time axis could look quite different.
+The technical debt reaches unacceptable levels quite quickly during the POC, which is fine by us as the POC gets discarded anyway.
+What happens after that (and the graph shows quite extreme assumptions) is that it is pushed down by the infra/architecture efforts during Beta and MVP stages and stays at the acceptable level until the product evolves far enough from its original purpose - somewhere in the future.
+Again, depending on the complexity vs. flexibility and volatility, the time axis could look quite different.

 Infrastructure First, then Product, Continuous Refactoring

-Actually – wrong.
-Our customers, first and foremost, care about getting a stable, scalable and well-built product, and the fact that we expect requirement changes and will demand (from ourselves) to deliver response to these quickly, mandates that investing in a solid infrastructure and architecture is, actually, on a critical path to the main principles of the manifesto.
+Actually - wrong.
+Our customers, first and foremost, care about getting a stable, scalable, and well-built product.
+The fact that we expect requirement changes and will demand (from ourselves) to deliver a response to these quickly mandates that investing in a solid infrastructure and architecture is, actually, on a critical path to the main principles of the manifesto.

 While this graph also hides some assumptions, it shows the biggest desired benefit of the approach: the fact that the technical debt is constantly managed and, hopefully, doesn't cross the line of an acceptable debt in the foreseeable future.

 One important benefit that it introduces is that the technical debt is being managed (and kept at bay) from the very beginning of the product lifecycle.
-After all, keeping something at bay continuously vs allowing it to spike and then trying to calm it down is (arguably) going to be more cheap in the long run.
+After all, keeping something at bay continuously vs. allowing it to spike and then trying to calm it down is (arguably) going to be cheaper in the long run.

 Introducing such an approach as a part of the organizational culture also cultivates pride in one's work and its deliveries.
 It doesn't exclude the possibility of a pragmatic decision to postpone certain infrastructure investments to future product milestones.